abtieku/group4-project/README.md

 ![image](https://github.com/abtieku/group4-project/blob/main/Resources/Restaurant.jpg)
-# Restaurant Business Analysis
+# Restaurant Ratings Analysis

-This project will use Machine Learning Algorithms and Models to predict the success of a Restaurant based on features including location, ambience, food, etc.
+Our selected topic is restaurants and their star ratings.
+We want to be able to predict the star rating of the restaurant based on various attributes such as:

+- Price
+- Noise Level
+- Whether it Serves Alcohol or Not
+- Restaurant Attire
+- Other

 ## Reason Why We Selected Our Topic

-With this project, we want to be able to help people search the best restaurants in a particular category in a particular city.
+Our reason for this topic is that some restaurants may not have many ratings yet, and we want to be able to help people find the best restaurants.

 ## Description of the Source of Data